How Female Scammers Became Accidental Girlboss Icons

-Delvey – also known as the fake German heiress – committed fraud in order to scam more than $200,000 from banks and hotels in New York City.
+Delvey — also known as the fake German heiress — committed fraud in order to scam more than $200,000 from banks and hotels in New York City.
 Her real name is Anna Sorokin; she changed her surname to Delvey to pretend to be a wealthy New York socialite with a huge trust fund, befriending wealthy members of New York society.
-Delvey, who was released from prison last February, was paid $320,000 by Netflix for the rights to a show about her life, Inventing Anna.
-A stage play – Anna X – starring Emma Corrin, which ran at the Harold Pinter theatre in London last year, was also inspired by Sorokin's story.
+Delvey, who was released from prison last February, was paid $320,000 by Netflix for the rights to a show about her life, Inventing Anna, according to Insider.
+A stage play — Anna X — starring Emma Corrin, which ran at the Harold Pinter theater in London last year, was also inspired by Sorokin's story.

 Advertisement